nextapps-de/mikado/bench/README.md

 };
 ```

-The data is unknown, the library do not know if data was added, removed, updated or stay unchanged before it gets the data.
+The data is unknown, the library does not know if data was added, removed, updated or stay unchanged before it gets the data.
 That's the main different to other benchmark implementations, where a programmer can iteratively solve a problem to a known task.

 Regardless the function is doing, every test has to run through the same logic.

 #### Random item factory

 The items were created by a random factory.
 To be fair the items comes from a pre-filled pool (5 slots a 100 items), so that keyed libraries get a chance to match same IDs.
-Also that comes closer to real use cases, because an application normally should no load unlimited data.
+Also that comes closer to real use cases, because an application normally should no load unlimited new data.

+Also the items has some fields, which aren't included by the template.
+That is also important, because in real live this situation is the most common.
+Most other benchmarks just provide data which is consumed by the template.

+#### Mimic data from a server or created during runtime

+Since these benchmark try to get close to a real live situation, the items will be cloned before every test to mimic a fresh fetch from the server or the creation of a new items during runtime.
+Each test has a very specific job, so there are tests, where new data is coming from the outside but content stay unchanged, or IDs still remain (just important for keyed modes).

+Many of other tests around, will do not fully clone objects, and those benchmarks will provide really wrong results when they try to compare the performance of incoming data (most of them just compares the process of already existing data).

+#### Dedicated sandbox

+Each test suite runs in its own dedicated sandbox through an iframe.
+This is reducing noise from externals to a minimum.

 #### Hidden render target